kannanjayachandran/Full-Stack-Data-Science/README.md

 ---

 This repository contains the code samples, Jupyter notebooks, datasets, and other resources for the Full-Stack Data Science program.
 Minor projects would be added to this repository as I progress through the course and Major projects would be added to their own repositories.
 The course would be divided into Modules.
-There won't be any notes other than the Jupyter notebooks.
+As of now there won't be any notes other than the Jupyter notebooks, I may add some notes in the future.

 ## Topics Covered in the program